 Physiomesh was approved in April 2010 through an FDA 510(k) clearance that allows “substantially equivalent” medical devices to bypass clinical trials.
 This controversial practice has allowed manufacturers to put patients at risk of experiencing severe complications from failed mesh such as bowel perforation, infection, device migration and more.

 An estimated one million people undergo hernia repair surgery each year in the United States.
-They typically develop in the inner groin (inguinal), outer groin (femoral), belly button (umbilical), upper stomach (hiatal), or due to an incision (incisional), and Physiomesh is one of the more popular products.
+They typically develop in the inner groin (inguinal), outer groin (femoral), belly button (umbilical), upper stomach (hiatal), or due to an incision (incisional).
+Physiomesh is one of the more popular products for these cases.

 Hernias occur when an organ or fatty tissue squeezes through a weakened spot in a muscle or connective tissue, causing a painful bulge.
 They occur for a variety of reasons such as poor diet and nutrition, incorrectly lifting heavy objects, persistent coughing, diarrhea or constipation, and more.
 Smoking contributes to weakening muscles throughout the body which are therefore more likely to develop a hernia.